FXIhub/libspimage/README.md

 Help
 ----

-There are four sources of documentation for LibSPImage:
+There are two sources of documentation for LibSPImage:

 * This README
 * The LibSPImage API is documented in-place in the code